vanessamiranda/vanessamiranda.github.io/_pages/dataviz.md

 *"When you have mastered numbers, you will in fact no longer be reading numbers, any more than you read words when reading books.
 You will be reading its meanings." ~ W. E. B. Du Bois*

-I design visualisation to make data interactive, understandable and pretty too :) Take a glimpse on the projects I've been working on my [Tableau Public profile](https://public.tableau.com/profile/vanessa.miranda)
+I design visualisation to make data interactive, understandable and pretty too :) Take a glimpse of all projects I've been working on my [Tableau Public profile](https://public.tableau.com/profile/vanessa.miranda)

 ---